 The first stage of this project (January 2019 – June 2020) will be to care for, document and digitise the 10,000 objects that form the Archive of the spontaneous public response to the Manchester Arena attack in St Ann’s Square and other places in the city.
 Through the digital Archive, members of the public will be able to add meaning to items of the Archive.
 More information about this will be released in due course.

 During this period of time, a Manchester Together archive collecting policy will be also developed.
 This will specify whether and what additional items might be considered for the (physical or digital) archive.

 Is a permanent memorial to the Manchester Arena attack planned?

 Plans for a permanent memorial are underway, with bereaved families and those most affected consulted on their thoughts about what they want a memorial to evoke.
-Further updates will be released in Autumn 2018.
+A location has been identified near Manchester Cathedral.

 I have been affected by the Manchester Arena attack.
 Where can I get support?